 B. Off-Campus in Gettysburg

-A commuter student is a student who lives with his/her parents or guardians within reasonable driving distance to campus.
-Students must reside at the official parent/ guardian address provided to the college (address submitted for financial aid and noted on the previous year’s tax return).
+A commuter student is a student who lives with their parents or guardians within reasonable driving distance to campus.
+Students must reside at the official parent/ guardian address provided to the College (address submitted for financial aid and noted on the previous year’s tax return).
 A student who is commuting must be classified as a commuter by the Office of Residence Life, the Office of Financial Aid, and the Office of Financial Services.